codewitch-honey-crisis/espmon3/README.md

 You may click "Persistent" to install as a system service.
 This can take several seconds to install/uninstall.
 If you do this your settings will be persisted past your login and past the life of the application.

+Clicking "Flash Device >" gives you the option to flash the firmware to any connected supported device.

 Current device support (other ESP32 based devices can easily be added by editing lcd_config.h and platformio.ini):

 - Lilygo TTGO T1 Display